 As a crucial element in conducting a successful and secure cashback campaign, Receipt OCR and Validation can play a significant role in preventing fraudulent activities.
 By leveraging OCR (Optical Character Recognition), we can convert the data from scanned or photographed receipts into a machine-readable format, allowing us to automate the process of verifying receipt information.
 We can extract essential information such as store name, date, time, total amount, tax, and line items, ensuring that each receipt meets our specific campaign rules.
 Additionally, we can analyze the purchase patterns to identify potential fraudulent behavior, such as an unusually high number of submissions from a single user or IP address.
 This guide aims to provide a step-by-step process to implement OCR and validation effectively for the prevention of fraud in cashback campaigns.

-- Text Extraction: Utilise OCR tools to convert the text from images into machine-readable text.
+Utilising Optical Character Recognition (OCR) tools to convert the text from images into machine-readable data.

 Updated 3 months ago